Strategy11/formidable-forms/readme.txt

 = 1.06.01 =
 * Added option to customize the admin menu name
 * Added instructions to publish forms if no entries exist
-* Free only: Fixed form settings page to allow tabs to work
+* Free only: Fixed form maker settings page to allow tabs to work
 * Free only: Updated styling to align multiple checkboxes/radio buttons when the label is aligned left
 * PRO: Fixed issue with the default value getting lost from a hidden field when updating from the form settings page
 * PRO: Fixed conditionally hidden fields that are already considered hidden if inside a collapsible section